hungpham2017/mcu/docs/source/plotting.rst

     * Size of image in inch
 figname : str
     * Default: 'BAND'
-    * Name of the image if save = True ylim : list
+    * Name of the image
+ylim : list
     * Default: [-6,6]
     * Limit range for energy axis in eV